Crisp, Crunchy, and Sweet Apple Slaw Made With Tahini Dressing

 Slaw or Coleslaw?

 Coleslaw usually involves cabbage.
 But it can be used interchangeably when talking about chopped or shredded veggies that are mixed together.
-Some have a mayo-based dressing, but we switched things up with this slaw.
+Some have a mayo-based dressing, but we switched things up with this apple slaw recipe.
 And we’re pretty sure you’re going to love it as much as we do.

 We kept red and green cabbage in this recipe and added crisp matchstick apples, golden raisins for some sweetness, nutty sunflower seeds, crunchy celery, and fresh chopped parsley.
 Since we kept the cabbage in this recipe, it can technically be called an “apple coleslaw”.
 But “apple slaw” just kind of rolls off of the tongue, doesn’t it?